The Summer Rome Program seeks to enlighten students to the ideas that shaped the history of Europe, the Church, and modernity as a whole.

 Unlike most study abroad programs, your classroom is Rome and the other cities and sites you will visit.
 Faculty-led day and overnight trips are scheduled throughout the program.
 Students will visit Albano, Assisi, Castel Gandolfo, Florence, Fossanova, Monte Cassino, Nemi, Ostia Antica and Subiaco.

 We are currently accepting applications for the 2015 Summer Rome Program.
+Complete applications received by January 5, 2015 will be eligible to receive a discount off the program fees.

 University professors who have lived in Italy and taught for the University of Dallas Rome Program are assisted by staff members who have had experience working with the University of Dallas' study abroad programs.
 All members of the staff are selected with an eye on the importance of eliminating the inefficiencies of traveling in a foreign country while also promoting a serious intellectual community.